 What is Canada’s Home Electrification Toolkit?

-Electric equipment has many advantages, from emissions reduction to higher efficiency, improved comfort, reduced noise pollution and even long-term cost savings.
-Canada’s Home Electrification Toolkit is designed to help Canadians understand the electric options available and factors to consider when replacing their fuel-burning appliances with electric equivalents.
-Written in plain language with details on costs, implementation, and emissions reduction potential for a range of household equipment, the Toolkit is intended to empower homeowners to build a plan for what equipment to replace and when, learn about electric equipment so that they can talk knowledgeably with tradespeople, and spread the word to inspire others to start their own electrification journies.
+Developed by the Building Decarbonization Alliance, Canada’s Home Electrification Toolkit is designed to help Canadians understand the electric options available and factors to consider when replacing their fuel-burning appliances with electric equivalents.
+Written in plain language with details on costs, implementation, and emissions reduction potential for a variety of household equipment, the Toolkit empowers homeowners to plan for what equipment to replace and when, talk knowledgeably with tradespeople, and spread the word to inspire others to start their own electrification journeys.

 White Label version